 [Image by Gerd Altmann via Pixabay]

-Robert Weissberg is a professor of political science at the University of Illinois at Urbana-Champaign.
+Robert Weissberg is a retired professor (emeritus) of political science at the University of Illinois at Urbana-Champaign.
+He writes from New York.